-John Collier's short story, "The Chaser," which inspired an episode of The Twilight Zone (1959), involves a Dogged Nice Guy who buys a love potion for just $1 to win over his unrequited love interest.
-The seller keeps talking about a $1000 "glove cleaner," hinting that, although he does not know if it cleans gloves, it does work as a Perfect Poison.
+John Collier's short story "The Chaser", which inspired an episode of The Twilight Zone, involves a Dogged Nice Guy who buys a love potion for just one dollar to win over his unrequited love interest.
+The seller keeps talking about a $1000 "glove cleaner", hinting that although he does not know if it cleans gloves, it does work as a Perfect Poison.
 He also indicates that using the love potion will turn his love interest into a Clingy Jealous Girl.
-Significantly more creepy than the episode, the entire story is told as the conversation between the buyer and the seller, strongly implying that the young man will at some point be back for the glove cleaner as the eponymous "chaser" to the love potion.
+Significantly more creepy than the episode based on it, the entire story is told as the conversation between the buyer and the seller, strongly implying that the young man will at some point be back for the glove cleaner as the eponymous "chaser" to the love potion.

 Implied, and played very darkly, in Chronicles of the Kencyrath.
 By the time we meet them, Torisen is avoiding Kallystine and waiting for their time-limited marriage contract to expire.
 From how Torisen mentions her, it's implied that a year or two back, their relationship was a Destructive Romance.
 It was an arranged marriage, and Kallystine was trying her hardest to seduce Torisen for political reasons.
-Torisen knew this perfectly well, and he came to resent and hate herů but it seems she did managed to seduce him for short periods of time anyways.
-It's implied that she was probably using magic do this.
+Torisen knew this perfectly well, and he came to resent and hate her... but it seems she did manage to seduce him for short periods of time, anyway.
+It's implied that she was probably using magic to do this.

 His former consort had been adept at intoxicating the senses, but with an after-taste that had made him both loathe and mistrust his own passion.
 One of the Highborn subsequently thrown at him, a ridiculously young Ardeth girl, had seen enough to suggest that Kallystine had used potions to entrap him.

-The novel Mort has a brief mention of "Granny Weatherwax's Ramrub Invigoratore And Passion's Philtre".
-(This is a bit Early Installment Weirdness; later books would suggest that Granny sees this sort of thing as more Nanny's area, but at this point in the chronicles, Nanny hasn't been invented yet.)
+Mort has a brief mention of "Granny Weatherwax's Ramrub Invigoratore and Passion's Philtre".
+It's a bit of Early-Installment Weirdness; later books would suggest that Granny sees this sort of thing as more Nanny's area, but at this point in the chronicles, Nanny hadn't been invented yet.

 In Dragonvarld, certain people want Melisande to have a son, because that son will inherit powerful magic which they can point at the Big Bad.
 They therefore give Melisande and a man in her company a potion which makes them want each other (and also guarantees successful conception).
 It works, with neither of them knowing that a potion was involved (and therefore believing that they each betrayed their respective long-term partners).

-The first book of The Dresden Files has Harry making a love potion at Bob's request (mostly because Bob wouldn't shut up about it), containing conventional (perfume, chocolate) and not-so-conventional (excerpts from a cheesy romance novel, a torn-up $50 bill in lieu of diamonds) ingredients.
-Despite (or perhaps because of) being called a 'love' potion, it's more of a really effective aphrodisiac than anything else.
-Susan accidentally drinks it instead of a teleport potion when she and Harry are cornered by a demon, and Hilarity Ensues.
+Storm Front Has Harry saying in his ad that he categorically will not make them for people, but Bob, his perverted magical assistant, refuses to help Harry make the escape potion he actually wants to make unless he makes (but not necessarily uses) a love potion too.
+It contains conventional (perfume, chocolate) and not-so-conventional (excerpts from a cheesy romance novel, a torn-up $50 bill in lieu of diamonds) ingredients.
+Despite (or perhaps because of) being called a "love" potion, it's more of a really effective aphrodisiac than anything else.
+Susan accidentally drinks it instead of the aforementioned escape potion when she and Harry are cornered by a demon, and Hilarity Ensues.

 Two of the Dresden short stories involve variations on the concept: